IdrisKulubi/Spilled/SETUP.md

 ### 3.1 Test Authentication

 1. Open the app
-2. Try to sign up with a Kenyan phone number (e.g., `0712345678`)
+2. Try to sign up with email and password
-3. You should receive an SMS with a verification code
-4. Enter the code to complete signup
+3. Check your email for verification (if email confirmation is enabled)
+4. Sign in with your credentials
+5. Upload a school ID or national ID for verification
+6. Wait for manual approval (in production, you'd have an admin panel)

 ### 3.2 Test Database Operations